-This is the first in a series of eight articles that will describe the fundamentals of the most consequential topics falling under the umbrella of real estate law.
-The articles will be published on a monthly basis.
+This is the first in a series of articles that will describe the fundamentals of the most consequential topics falling under the umbrella of real estate law.
 As a real estate trial lawyer with personal experience handling disputes in each of the areas that will be considered, my goal is to explain in plain language key legal concepts and terms commonly used in real estate law, identify issues that regularly lead to disputes, and describe how controversies in each area are resolved.
 The first subject matter to be considered in this series is the law of eminent domain, also known as the law of takings.

 Takings law can be a confusing subject matter.
 A single piece may alternatively discuss takings, eminent domain, condemnation, and inverse condemnation, all without ever defining the meaning of these terms.
 “Eminent domain” refers to the government’s authority to seize land.
 The land is taken for a number of purposes, such as transportation projects, public improvements, to address a blighted area, etc. The government is generally required to first attempt to negotiate with a landowner regarding the land sought to be taken.
 If that fails, the government will resort to the courts to obtain ownership of the land.